Parity flag: x86 processors

 The parity flag is tested by conditional jump instructions; the JP instruction jumps to the given target when the parity flag is set and the JNP instruction jumps if it is not set.
 The flag may be also read directly with instructions such as PUSHF, which pushes the flags register on the stack.

 One common reason to test the parity flag is to check an unrelated x87-FPU flag.
 The FPU has four condition flags (C0 to C3), but they can not be tested directly, and must instead be first copied to the flags register.
 When this happens, C0 is placed in the carry flag, C2 in the parity flag and C3 in the zero flag.
 The C2 flag is set when e.g. incomparable floating point values (NaN or unsupported format) are compared with the FUCOM instructions.

+The Windows debugging engine for x86-64 had a bug where it reported the parity flag as the opposite of what it actually is for over 20 years, which was fixed in 2026.